marcelosperalta/docs_javascript/course_freecodecamp/bootcamp_js_func_program/README.md

 2. Declare function parameters - any computation inside a function depends only on the arguments passed to the function, and not on any global object or variable.

 Adding one to a number is not very exciting, but we can apply these principles when working with arrays or more complex objects.

+## Use the map Method to Extract Data from an Array

+ Functional programming is centered around a theory of functions.

+ Functions are considered _first class objects_ in JavaScript, which means they can be used like any other object.
+They can be saved in variables, stored in an object, or passed as function arguments.

+ The ``map`` method iterates over each item in an array and returns a new array containing the results of calling the callback function on each element.
+It does this without mutating the original array.

+ When the callback is used, it is passed three arguments.
+The first argument is the current element being processed.
+The second is the index of that element and the third is the array upon which the ``map`` method was called.